In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 It is the case for all of Indonesia that the weather can shift from doldrum to fierce squall in a matter of minutes.
 This will keep you on your toes and make for an active workout on deck, pulling sails up and reefing at every approach of a dark cloud.

-In the Northern regions the height of the NW Monsoon, December and January is locally known as the time with strong wind and big waves when most local boats stay in harbor.
-However, even during this period you will see breaks in the weather when the wind abates, and the seas turn to glass.
+In the Northern regions, the height of the NW Monsoon, December and January, is locally known as the time with strong winds and big waves when most local boats stay in the harbor.
+However, even during this period, you will see breaks in the weather when the wind abates and the seas turn to glass.

-Fore weather forecasting we use the free version of Windy, which we find surprisingly accurate.
+For weather forecasting, we use the free version of Windy, which we find surprisingly accurate.
 Windy is especially good for checking currents and even tides.

 This is especially relevant for boats on small budgets, but could be useful to know regardless.